 new Notification('This is a notification message');

-The code above is related to the to-do-list demo app in the Examples section.
+The to-do-list demo app in the Examples section provides a reale xample of how to use this.
 Different operating systems display notifications in different ways.

 When a web app runs this code, the hosting device vibrates for 200 milliseconds (or 0.2 seconds).
 Please look at the Vibration API documentation to implement vibration patterns and other advanced features.

 You should let the user enable or disable vibration feedback, since some people find it annoying.
 You can do this in your app's Settings section.